Language and communication

 Gaining attention

-• use the person’s name to get their attention before giving instructions / information
+• Use the person’s name to get their attention before giving instructions/information

 Following instructions